 Why?
 The ferry to Fraser Island takes three times longer from Hervey Bay than Rainbow Beach.
 And it takes at least another 45 minutes to drive from the west to the east side of Fraser Island.
 More ferries leave from Rainbow Beach.
 It’s cheaper and faster to cross from there, and you’ll arrive on the right side of the island.

 Why?
-Taking the ferry from Rainbow Beach to Fraser Island won’t be longer (and it may even be faster) than from Hervey Bay.
+The ferry from Rainbow Beach to Fraser Island won’t take longer (and it may even be faster) than from Hervey Bay.
 And the adventure would start earlier as you’d drive in a scenic place rather than on the boring A1 (especially if the tides are in your favour and you get to drive on the beach from Noosa).
 But if you’re after a smooth trip and not fond of 4WD, then catching the ferry from Hervey will suit you best.

 3. The costs of Fraser Island ferries